heyjames/cassandra-site-helper/README.md

 * (Deprecated) Manually override a server IP with the new one in the event the owner has not updated the web interface
 * Increase iFrame height to remove scrollbars
 * (For developer use) Censor mode to take screenshots
-* Customize a background color for highlighted players
+* Customize a background color to highlight a group of players

 ### The Original Inconvenience Problem
 Without this script, a user can double-click and drag the IP address at the website and press CTRL+C to copy the IP address, but this also copies trailing whitespace.
 The alternative is to carefully single-click and drag the IP address and stop precisely before the trailing white space.
 Both scenarios require increased hand-eye coordination and takes about 5 and 8 user actions, respectively, compared to 2 with this script enabled.